lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 7, phase two

+I was right, only in the wrong way.
+This took a lot more rework than I'd have liked.
+The "simplicity" of having the game comparable has turned out to be a liability.
+Also, the card order needed to be redone entirely.
+The solution works, but can be improved.
+Maybe when all is done, I'll get to that, but then again, it works and does so correctly.

 ## 2023, Day 7, phase one

 More fun!
 I have rarely had to work with comparators, but so far, everything works as intended.